Tick

 HomeAbroad can help you connect with a CIPS (Certified International Property Specialist) agent to help you buy the right property according to your case and expectations.
 Moreover, we can connect with you the lenders that provide mortgages to the H1B visa holders with no US credit history.

-Find the best real estate agent and mortgage lender with international expertise.
+Find the best real estate agent with international expertise

 FAQ